polkadot-developers/polkadot-docs/tutorials/transfers/index.md

     ![Developer Tab](/images/tutorials/transfers/calculating-fees/calculating-fees-1.webp)

 2. Create the runtime call:
-      1. Chosse the **transactionPaymentApi** endpoint from the list of endpoints
+      1. Choose the **transactionPaymentApi** endpoint from the list of endpoints
       2. Select the **queryInfo** call from the list of calls

     ![Query Info](/images/tutorials/transfers/calculating-fees/calculating-fees-2.webp)

-3. Fill in the required fills:
+3. Fill in the required fields:
       1. **utx** - the extrinsic you want to calculate the fee for.
 This input should be provided in hex format
       2. **length** - the length of the extrinsic in bytes.
 This input should be provided in decimal format
       3. Click on the **Submit Runtime Call** button to proceed